DocNow/docnow-ansible/README.md

 You will need a [Docker Host](https://docker.com) and [Docker compose](https://docs.docker.com/compose/) installed on the host.
-It is recommended that you set up a reverser proxy web server ideally with TLS.
-Your reverse proxy server will listen on port 3000 for the docnow up
+It is recommended that you set up a reverse proxy web server ideally with TLS.
+Your reverse proxy server will listen on port 3000 for the docnow application

 Clone the docnow repo